 The Company has obligations with financial institutions and has issued bonds in the foreign market, denominated in foreign currencies, to finance extensions of the Metro network.
-In order to minimize the exchange rate risk, the Company has contracted financial derivatives of the Cross Currency Swap type, which as of March 31, 2022 amounted to a total of MUSD 560.
+In order to minimize the exchange rate risk, the Company has contracted financial derivatives of the Cross Currency Swap type, which as of June 30, 2022 amounted to a total notional of MUSD 560.